 The FHMP is used for managing the Cowlitz Salmon Hatchery, Cowlitz Trout Hatchery, and the endemic anadromous salmonid populations in the Cowlitz Basin.
-FERC License No. 2016 (FERC 2002; 2004) directs Tacoma Power to implement measures to restore and recover natural-origin populations of indigenous anadromous salmonids in the Cowlitz Basin (primary objective), while continuing to support important recreational fisheries.
+FERC License No. 2016 (FERC 2002; 2004) directs Tacoma Power to implement measures to restore and recover natural-origin populations of indigenous anadromous salmonids in the Cowlitz Basin (primary emphasis), while continuing to support sustainable fisheries, including important recreational fisheries.
 This dual (restoration and harvest) mandate is a consideration in all of the recommended actions in this FHMP.

-To effectively restore and manage these populations, a greater amount of information is needed and at a greater level of detail.
-Therefore, we have added additional performance standards and metrics to be monitored and evaluated so that we can better assess the program and how well it is achieving its goals.
+To effectively restore and manage these populations, the appropriate information is needed at the required level of detail relating to each population's recovery phase.
+Therefore, we have added additional performance standards and metrics to be monitored and evaluated so that we can better assess the program and how well it is achieving its goals during each recovery phase.

-Population recovery is the ultimate goal of all involved with managing depleted, threatened, or endangered species.
+Population recovery is the ultimate goal for all involved with managing depleted, threatened, or endangered species.
 While population recovery is an integral component of every aspect of this FHMP, it is designed to be a flexible document that provides attainable goals for the FHMP period, while allowing that recovery may require more time to achieve.
-It is a guide that provides clear direction for achieving those goals, which are steps toward achieving the long-term recovery goals and population recovery.
+It is a guide that provides clear direction for achieving those goals, which are steps toward achieving the long-term minimum viability abundance targets and population recovery.
 Each FHMP is a stepping stone on the path to recovery of these populations.
 In this FHMP, we provide two sets of goals:

 - Long-term Goals: The long-term goal for all of these populations is full recovery to a viable salmonid population (McElhany et al. 2000) that returns at healthy and harvestable levels (LCFRB 2010).
-The directional goals and specific targets for each population come from the Washington Lower Columbia Salmon Recovery and Fish and Wildlife Subbasin Plan (LCFRB 2010) and the ESA Recovery Plan (NMFS 2013) and have the ultimate goal of ending hatchery supplementation of each population. - FHMP Goals: Goals that we plan to achieve during the period of this FHMP.
+The directional goals and specific targets for each population come from the Washington Lower Columbia Salmon Recovery and Fish and Wildlife Subbasin Plan (LCFRB 2010) and the ESA Recovery Plan (NMFS 2013).
+Throughout Chapters 3-9, these goals are sometimes characterized as still requiring definition. - FHMP Goals: Goals that we plan to achieve during the period of this FHMP.
 These are intended to serve as stepping stones toward recovery by addressing specific factors inhibiting our understanding of each population and its progress toward recovery.
 FHMP goals may be directional (increase or decrease) or specific targets (e.g., numbers of natural-origin salmon spawning in nature, pNOB, pHOS, or smolt production) and may include targets for metrics that are not listed as triggers for transitioning among recovery phases.
 FHMP goals may also be programmatic (e.g., develop plans for specific segments of the program).
+For populations for which no minimum viability abundance target has been set, such targets will be developed in coordination with the FTC during the period covered by this FHMP.